SnellerInc/sneller/doc/sneller-SQL.md

 ### Path Expressions

-Path expressions are used to dereferenced sub-values of composite data-types like structures and lists.
+Path expressions are used to dereference sub-values of composite data-types like structures and lists.
 The `.` operator dereferences fields within structures, and the `[index]` operator indexes into lists.